This trip was in collaboration with Brunei Tourism, Thank you for the amazing time! PS: all opinions are my own.

 5 Where to stay in Brunei?

-Yes.
-Brunei is super safe.
-I travelled myself as a solo female traveller and didn’t have any problem throughout my stay.
+I solo traveled myself and didn’t have any problem throughout my stay.
 Pretty much everyone spoke English, from a cab driver, tour guide to local on the street.
 Unlike other destinations in Southeast Asia, Brunei is probably the safest.

-It could be because there is extremely low consumption of alcohol by visitors and none by locals, no clubs or bars and with ultra-low crime rates (apart from the occasionally petty theft), solo travellers always feel safe in Bandar Seri Begawan at all times of the day and night.
+It could be because there is extremely low consumption of alcohol by visitors and none by locals, and with no clubs or bars, they seem to have ultra-low crime rates (apart from the occasionally petty theft).

 7 Can I wear shorts in Brunei?